Trusted WordPress tutorials, when you need them most.

 Two-step authentication can protect your site against automated attacks by asking users to enter a one-time code in addition to their password.

 Users typically generate this code using an authenticator app on either their computer or phone.
-In order to break into their account, a hacker would need access to the user’s password plus their computer or phone.
+To break into their account, a hacker would need access to the user’s password plus their computer or phone.
 This makes your site much more secure.

 For more details, see our guide on how to add two-step authentication in WordPress.